proximax-storage/xpx-dfms-devportal-docs/docs/guides/different_flows/file_lifecycle.md

         time.Hour*24*30,
         // Optional.
 Genarated private key that will use for drive api.PrivateKey(private),
         // Optional.
-The namber of SO units that will be dived between replicators at the end of
+The number of SO units that will be dived between replicators at the end of
         // billing period.
 Default valu equals to driveSize*PayedReplicas api.SubscriptionPrice(5000),
         // Optional.
-The number of billing (subscripion) periods api.NumberSubscriptionPeriods(12),
+The number of billing (subscription) periods api.NumberSubscriptionPeriods(12),
         // Optional.
-The minimal amount of replicators for starting billing (subscripion) periods
+The minimal amount of replicators for starting billing (subscription) periods
         // Default value 3
         api.MinReplicators(3),
         // Optional.
-The count of wanted (and payed) replicas api.Replicas(5),
+The count of wanted (and payed) replicas
+        // Default 3
+        api.Replicas(5),
         // Optional.
 The percent for approving any transaction sent by contract account
         // Default 66